List of parties to the Hague Conventions of 1899 and 1907

-The following tables indicate the states that are party to the various Hague Conventions of 1899 and 1907.
-If a state has ratified, acceded, or succeeded to one of the treaties, the year of the original ratification is indicated.
+The following tables shows the different states that are currently a party to the various Hague Conventions of 1899 and 1907 or were.
+If a state has ratified, acceded, or succeeded to one of the treaties, the year is indicated, not the entry into force date.
 An "S" indicates that a state has signed but not yet ratified a particular treaty, and a "–" indicates that the state has taken no action with respect to the treaty.
-Italicised states have ceased to exist with no legal successor.
-Dates which have been struck and have a "(W)" are ratifications that have been subsequently withdrawn.
+Dates that have a "(W)" beside them are ratifications that have been subsequently withdrawn.